25 Famous Landmarks in Massachusetts to Visit

 The museum has 16 galleries with specimens from their zoological, botanical, and geological research departments.
 The most popular exhibits are dinosaur skeletons, rare insects, and a 1,600-pound amethyst.

-☂️ See the Harvard Museum of Natural History on a tour
+☂️ Visit the Harvard Museum of Natural History with an excursion

 Museum of Fine Arts Boston